purescript/documentation/guides/Getting-Started.md

 Now that we've seen how to use the REPL to reach the answer, let's move our solution into a source file and compile it.

-You may find it convenient to [setup an IDE](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md) before continuing, but that tooling detour is optional.

 Create a new text file `src/Euler.purs` and copy the following code:

 ```purescript